muratk5n/thirdwave/en/README.md

 and operating expenses of an electrolysis system by producing clean water using waste heat from the electrolyser

-- The Hope Group (Lubbock, TX) in-situ microwave-assisted catalytic heating to crack methane­ and generate hydrogen directly from depleted natural gas reservoirs"
+- The Hope Group (Lubbock, TX) in-situ microwave-assisted catalytic heating to crack methane­and generate hydrogen directly from depleted natural gas reservoirs"

 ---